 Alimony payments end upon the death of the paying spouse or remarriage of the spouse receiving alimony.
 It is considered income for the recipient and a tax deduction for the spouse paying.

-Additional information about alimony can be found in the links to the left.
+Contact a Maryland alimony lawyer for professional legal help with seeking financial support from an ex-spouse in a divorce case.
+Additional information about alimony can be found in the links to the right.